What is a CV?

-Your CV should be written in the first person, be clear, concise and up to date.
+Your CV should be written in the first person, and be clear, concise and up-to-date.
 If you have been temping most recently ensure you keep your CV updated after each assignment.

-There is no need to head the document up as 'CV' or Curriculum Vitae - this has become a bit old fashioned.
+There is no need to head the document up as a 'CV' or Curriculum Vitae - this has become a bit old-fashioned.

-The tone should be positive, professional and you must be entirely honest.
+The tone should be positive, and professional and you must be entirely honest.

 Please ensure that your email address is an appropriate one for seeing work.
 Rude or offensive email addresses will almost certainly exclude you from being considered for the job and daft ones won't fare much better.
 Whilst you might think a 'funny' email address demonstrates a sense of humour a recruiter may disagree and decide you lack maturity or professional judgement.

 Whilst a personal profile is probably the hardest part to write it is an invaluable overview of your suitability for the job.
 Keep it short and use the space to summarise your skills, experience, knowledge and career aspirations.
 Don't be drawn into listing a whole ream of skills and experience which are about to be covered below in your career history, just precis and keep it concise.

 The career history should be listed chronologically with your most recent post at the top since the most relevant duties are those that have been undertaken most recently.

 Take the same approach to your education as for your employment history, listing the most recent first including dates and grades (unless poor).
 If you are a fresh graduate, it is more appropriate to list your education before your career history.